3.2. Pending litigations

 3.20.
 Foreign exchange gain/loss

 Transactions in foreign currencies are recorded at exchange rate prevailing on the date of transaction.
 The exchange difference between the rate prevailing on the date of transaction and on the date of settlement is recognised as income or expense, as the case may be.
-The net foreign exchange fluctuation loss debited to the Revenue account and the Profit and Loss account for the year ended March 31, 2024 is ' 9,708 thousand (March 31, 2023: ' 8,721 thousand).
+The net foreign exchange fluctuation loss debited to the Revenue account and the Profit and Loss account for the year ended March 31, 2025 is ' 65 lakhs (March 31, 2024: ' 97 lakhs).

 3.22.
 Managerial Remuneration

 The appointment of managerial personnel is in accordance with the requirements of Section 34A of the Insurance Act, 1938.
-IRDAI has issued guidelines on June 30, 2023 on remuneration of Non-Executive Directors and Managing Director (‘MD') /Chief Executive Officer (‘CEO') /Whole Time Directors (‘WTD'), which have prescribed certain qualitative and quantitative disclosures.
-The disclosures for year ended March 31, 2024, are given below:
+IRDAI has issued guidelines on June 30, 2023 on remuneration of Non-Executive Directors and Managing Director (‘MD') /Chief Executive Officer (‘CEO') /Whole Time Directors (‘WTD') and Master Circular on Corporate Governance for Insurers, 2024 issued vide reference no. IRDAI/F&I/CIR/MISC/82/5/2024 dated May 22, 2024, which have prescribed certain qualitative and quantitative disclosures.
+The disclosures for year ended March 31, 2025, are given below:

 Remuneration to MD/CEO/WTD: